Kegbot/kegbot-server/docs/source/configure-kegbot.rst

 * Configure Kegbot for the database you selected in the previous step;
 * Create Kegbot's Media and Static Files directories;
-* Install defaults into your new database;
+* Install defaults into your new database.
-* Create your new Kegbot site's master admin account.

 Run the setup wizard::